shipwallet/examples/tracking-widget/README.md

 }
 ```

-Enter your site id to `static/config.js` file and decide if you are going to use exteranl id or tracking number:
+Enter your site id to `static/config.js` file and decide if you are going to use external id or tracking number:

 ```js
 window.config = {